-All floors, including the car parks, shall be protected by sprinklers designed in accordance with NFP.
-All areas will be protected with the exception of electrical equipment rooms, lift shafts, small washrooms and cupboards.
+All floors will be protected by sprinklers designed in accordance with NFP.
+All areas will be protected with the exception of electrical equipment rooms, small washrooms and cupboards.
 Hose reels will be provided for the use of occupants in event of fire.
 Various protection systems including oil leak detection, local water leak detection, major water leak protection, water supply protection and high temperature alarms will be installed for critical installations and where required.
 A fire lane and security checks have also been incorporated in the design to cater for the emergencies around the building.